roman-milk/roman-milk.github.io/with-sabrina.md

+===

- ****** With Sabrina ****** bygeronimo_appleby© Barry eyed his daughter's glistening core, thinking how lovely she was as he jacked his length and shuffled in on his knees.
+Barry eyed his daughter's glistening core, thinking how lovely she was as he jacked his length and shuffled in on his knees.
 "What a body," he gasped, nudging Sabrina's opening.

  "Fuck me," the girl groaned in reply, head lolling loose when she felt him easing inside.
 "Go on, Daddy, fuck it.
 Smash me with that big thing..."